 When will these kinds of restraint of trade clauses be deemed legal?

-- Where the restraint of trade clause extends no further than reasonably necessary to protect that interest
+- It extends no further than reasonably necessary to protect that interest

 What will be deemed to be legitimate interests in this context?

-In this context legitimate interests can include the following:
+Legitimate business interests can include the following: